SohamMody/Event-Detection-from-Dockless-Scooter-Trips-Austin/README.md

 This is a project done by Soham Mody and Timur Mukhtarov for the course Machine Learning for Cities as a part of our master's in urban data science at New York University.

+The main code has been divided into 3 parts for ease of understanding.
+In